CodingSuru/person-counter-system/README.md

 Monitor Data 📊

 The interface shows:
-Current Count: Number of people currently detected.
+Current: Number of people currently detected.
-Maximum Count: Highest number of people detected in the session.
+Max: Highest number of people detected in the session.
-Total Records: Number of logged detection events (up to 200).
+Source: Type of video source (FILE, RTSP, or ANDROID).
-Recent Activity: A table of the last 5 detection events, including timestamp, person count, change type, and max count.
+Recent Activity: A table of the last 5 detection events, including timestamp, person count, change type, max count, and source.